Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Diabetes

-4. Measuring Progress Matters
+4. Measuring Progress Matters in Stroke Recovery Stages

 The type of therapy and frequency are important factors to consider during recovery.
 Working with a medical staff that captures and tracks data is critical to your success.